Todd Sand

 Todd Sand (born October 30, 1963) is an American pair skater.
 With his wife Jenni Meno, he is the 1998 World silver medalist, a two-time World bronze medalist (1995, 1996), and a three-time U.S. national champion (1994–96).
 With his previous partner Natasha Kuchiki, he is the 1991 World bronze medalist.

 Personal life

 Sand was born in Burbank, California.
 He has dual American and Danish citizenship, since his father is Danish.
-He is married to Jenni Meno, with whom he has two sons, Jack, born in 2004, and Matthew Kenneth, born on August 14, 2006.
+He is married to Jenni Meno, with whom he has two sons, Jack, born in 2004, and Matthew Kenneth, born in 2006.

+In March 2023, while attending the 2023 World Junior Figure Skating Championships with his students, Sophia Baram / Daniel Tioumentsev in Calgary, Alberta, Sand suffered a heart attack and was hospitalized for an extended period.

+Skating career

 Early career

 Early in his career, Sand represented Denmark as a single skater.
 He competed for that country at the World and European Championships in the early 1980s.

 In 1985, Sand began competing as a pair skater with Lori Blasko, representing the United States.
 They were the 1985 U.S. national bronze medalists on the junior level.